JoschanUK/love-dogs/README.md

 **Caring for Dog Page**

-This is the third page in the this website.
+This is the third page in this website.
 It shows the user some information on how to take care of dogs and it also allow the users to click on a mp4 video.

 From this page, users can navigate back to Home or proceed to view the gallery page and the contact us page. s